+Retail Investing Startup Midas Raises $45 Million to Roll Out Crypto, Mutual Fund, and Savings Account Products

+Istanbul, Turkey--(Newsfile Corp. - April 22, 2024) - Midas, the fintech startup that brought retail investing to millions of people in Turkey, today announced that it has raised $45 million in equity funding.
+The new capital will allow Midas to expand and roll out three new products: cryptocurrency trading, mutual funds, and savings accounts.

 Retail investing startup Midas raises $45 million to roll out crypto, mutual fund, and savings account products

-ISTANBUL, April 22, 2024 /PRNewswire/ -- Midas, the fintech startup that brought retail investing to millions of people in Turkey, today announced that it has raised $45 million in equity funding.
-The new capital will allow Midas to expand and roll out three new products: cryptocurrency trading, mutual funds, and savings accounts.

 It is the biggest ever Series A fundraise by a Turkish fintech, and comes less than three years after Midas was launched.
 The raise was led by Portage, with participation from International Finance Corporation, and Spark Capital, Earlybird Digital East Fund, and Revo Capital doubling down on their previous investment in the company's $11 million seed round in 2022.